At Joan Heaton Architects, we take pride in designing purposeful and well-crafted architecture that responds to each client’s needs and desires.

 Joan is inspired by Vermont’s natural landscapes and vernacular structures and stays connected by hiking, cycling and sculling.
 An alumnus of the Phillips Academy Andover and Cornell University crew teams, Joan now rows on nearby Lake Dunmore.

 Jerilyn Pearson joined Joan Heaton Architects in September 2017.
 She graduated from Wentworth Institute of Technology, in Boston and studied abroad in Berlin, Germany.
-Working in offices in Connecticut, New York, and Vermont, Jerilyn brings over 5 years of experience in light commercial and high-end residential architecture
+Working in offices in Connecticut, New York, and Vermont, Jerilyn brings over 5 years of experience in light commercial and high-end residential design.

 With a love for nature, biology, and anything outdoors, Jerilyn believes that architecture becomes timeless when integrated with minimal manipulation of the natural site.
 She possesses a strong interest in residential architecture and working with clients to design structures that meet their needs.

 Originally from upstate New York, Jerilyn and her husband moved to Vermont in 2015.
-They were drawn to Vermont by the natural beauty of the state and the inhabitants’ universal appreciation for the outdoors and are they are excited to put down roots and raise their family here.
+They were drawn to Vermont by the natural beauty of the state and the inhabitants’ universal appreciation for the outdoors and they are excited to put down roots and raise their family here.